Siddharthag2004/Laser-security-alarm-system-with-counter/README.md

    - Select the correct board and port from the Arduino IDE under Tools.
    - Click on the "Upload" button to transfer the code to your Arduino board.

+## How to Use the Project

+1. **Powering the System**:
+   - Connect your Arduino Uno to a power source using a USB cable or a 9V battery.
+Ensure the circuit is properly assembled as per the circuit diagram.
+2. **Initial Setup**:
+   - Position the laser pointer so that its beam directly hits the LDR (Light Dependent Resistor).
+This creates an invisible boundary that the system will monitor.
+3. **Activating the System**:
+   - Once powered on, the LCD will display "NOBODY," indicating no intrusions have been detected.
+4. **Intrusion Detection**:
+   - When someone crosses the laser beam, the alarm will sound, and the LCD will display the current count of intrusions.
+The LED will light up, indicating that the laser beam was interrupted.
+5. **Monitoring the Counter**:
+   - The LCD will continuously update, showing the number of people or objects that have crossed the beam.
+This count helps monitor activity in the secured are
+6. **Resetting the System**:
+   - To reset the system, simply reset the Arduino board using the reset button or disconnect and reconnect the power source.
+7. **Understanding the Alerts**:
+   - The system will emit a sound via the buzzer whenever the laser beam is interrupted, allowing you to quickly identify potential intrusions.

 ## Components Required

 - Breadboard